|Preparing health professionals to meet the unique needs of western and central New York’s growing geriatric population

 To ensure western and central New York’s aging residents receive the specialized care they need, the Health Foundation began with a few workforce projects, combining them in 2009 in its Geriatric Workforce initiative.

-Through a series of projects, the initiative aims to increase recruitment, retention, and competence physicians, nurse practitioners, physician’s assistants, home health aides and other health care related professionals who serve vulnerable older adults and their families.Current Projects
+Through a series of projects, the initiative aims to increase the recruitment, retention and competence of physicians, nurse practitioners, physician’s assistants, home health aides and other health care related professionals who serve vulnerable older adults and their families.Current Projects